jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 $$
 k = \binom{m + d}{d}.
 $$
-Since each monomial has a coefficient and the factors involved in the dot product for $ \eqref{eq-multivariate-approx} $ must be dimensional consistent, the coefficients tuple dimension $ dim(x) = k $, that is $ n - 1 = k $.
+Since each monomial has a coefficient and the factors involved in the dot product for $ \eqref{multivariate-approx} $ must be dimensional consistent, the coefficients tuple dimension $ dim(x) = k $, that is $ n - 1 = k $.

 ### 1.5 Problem model specification
 Aiming to employ the SIP reformulation $ \eqref{capsip} $ within the SQP framework, here we define the problem model (_objective function_, _decision variables_ and _constraints_) to feed the SQP method exposed in [section 2](#2-sqp-method).